zhaojiawei86/Antra_FullStack/Assignment/assignment6.md

-# Assignment 6 for Antra Full Stack
+# Assignment 6 Object-Oriented Programming
-Object-Oriented Programming

 Jiawei Zhao

 **1. What are the six combinations of access modifier keywords and what do they do?**